Mitsui Joins Aker Horizons as Long-Term Strategic Investor in Mainstream Renewable Power to Accelerate Growth

 - Securing an investment decision from regional authorities for the first 200 MW of the 1.4 GW Phu Cuong Soc Trang offshore wind project in Vietnam

-- Acquiring an initial 50 percent ownership stake in an 800 MW floating offshore wind project in Japan, along with Aker Offshore Wind
+- Acquiring an initial 50 percent ownership stake in an 800 MW floating offshore wind project in Japan, alongside with Aker Offshore Wind

-- Successfully completing the planned divestment of Chilean power producer Aela Energia for USD 686 million, and progressing the divestment of one of Africa's largest independent power producers, Lekela Power, with targeted completion end of this year
+- Successfully completing the planned divestment of Chilean power producer Aela Energia, Chile's largest independent producer of renewable energy, for USD 686 million, and progressing the divestment of one of Africa's largest independent power producers, Lekela Power, with targeted completion by the end of this year

+Mary Quaney, Group Chief Executive of Mainstream Renewable Power said, "There has never been a more critical time in the history of our planet to accelerate the global transition to renewable energy.
+Today's transformational announcement reinforces Mainstream's leadership position in the global race to net zero as well as enabling nations to rapidly reduce their dependence on oil and gas imports through the large-scale deployment of renewables.
+We are delighted to welcome Mitsui as our new strategic partner alongside Aker Horizons.
+Together, we are fully focused on expediting our ambitious growth plans and leveraging our collective expertise and resources to transform Mainstream into a global renewable energy major this decade."

 Details on the transaction